roytang/blog/content/notes/2009/03/1324361922/index.md

 - hong-kong
 ---

+already awake at this hour, forgot to change alarm time &gt;.&lt;

-went out to look for (real) bread, took 45mins to find an open bakery. this city needs to wake up earlier
+<time>[06:29]</time> went out to look for (real) bread, took 45mins to find an open bakery. this city needs to wake up earlier

 <time>[07:33]</time> all my bags are packed im ready to go. heading out to check in at central